wuegaki/wuegaki.github.io/teaching.md

 undergraduate level, as it is where I first encountered the excitement of linguistics as a student.

-### Current and upcoming courses
+### Current and upcoming courses (at Edinburgh)

 - Fall 2020
-    - Guided Research in Linguistics A: cross-linguistic variation and universal in semantics (upper-level undergraduate; MSc)
+    - 'Guided Research in Linguistics A: cross-linguistic variation and universal in semantics' (upper-level undergraduate; MSc)
-    - Semantics block (2 weeks) of Linguistics and English Language 2A (2nd-year undergraduate)
+    - Semantics block (2 weeks) of 'Linguistics and English Language 2A' (2nd-year undergraduate)
-    - Contributor, Pragmatics (upper-level undergraduate)
+    - Contributor, 'Pragmatics' (upper-level undergraduate; MSc)
 - Spring 2021:
-    - Course organiser "Linguistics and English Language 1B" (1st-year undergraduate)
+    - Course organiser, 'Linguistics and English Language 1B' (1st-year undergraduate)
-    - Contributor, Syntax: Theory and Practice (upper-level undergraduate; MSc)
+    - Contributor, 'Syntax: Theory and Practice' (upper-level undergraduate; MSc)

 ### Past courses

+- **At University of Edinburgh**
-- Spring 2020: Semantics block (2 weeks) of Linguistics and English Language 1B (1st-year undergraduate)
+	- Spring 2020: Semantics block (2 weeks) of 'Linguistics and English Language 1B' (1st-year undergraduate)
-- Spring 2020: Current Issues in Semantics and Pragmatics (Upper-level undergraduate/MSc; co-taught with Rob Truswell)
+	- Spring 2020: 'Current Issues in Semantics and Pragmatics' (Upper-level undergraduate/MSc; co-taught with Rob Truswell)
-- Fall 2019: Introduction to Semantics and Pragmatics (MSc; Edinburgh)
+	- Fall 2019: Course organiser, 'Introduction to Semantics and Pragmatics' (MSc; Edinburgh)

+- **At Leiden University**
-- Fall 2018: Semantics: Current issues (MA; LUCL)
+	- Fall 2018: 'Semantics: Current issues' (MA; LUCL)
-- Fall 2018: Japanese Linguistics seminar (BA3; Leiden)
+	- Fall 2018: 'Japanese Linguistics seminar' (BA3; Leiden)
-- Fall 2018: Trends in Japanese Linguistics (MA; Leiden)
+	- Fall 2018: 'Trends in Japanese Linguistics' (MA; Leiden)
-- Spring 2017: Semantics 2 (BA; Leiden)
+	- Spring 2017: 'Semantics 2' (BA; Leiden)
-- Spring 2017: Graduation seminar (BA; Leiden)
+	- Spring 2017: 'Graduation seminar' (BA; Leiden)
-- Spring 2017: Introduction to Japanese Linguistics (BA; Leiden)
+	- Spring 2017: 'Introduction to Japanese Linguistics' (BA; Leiden)
-- Fall 2016: Trends in Japanese Linguistics: Japanese and theories of semantics and pragmatics (MA; Leiden)
+	- Fall 2016: 'Trends in Japanese Linguistics: Japanese and theories of semantics and pragmatics' (MA; Leiden)
-- Fall 2016: Seminar ‘Japanese Linguistics’ (BA; Leiden)

 ### Supervision

 - I am currently co-supervising the following three PhD students at the University of Edinburgh:
 	- Takanobu Nakamura (Topic: Semantics of distributivity in Japanese; co-supervised with Rob Truswell and Bryan Pickel)
 	- Thomas Stephen (Topic: Compositional semantics of clausal complementation; co-supervised with Rob Truswell and Bryan Pickel)
-	- Esther Lam (Topic: On classifiers in Nung; co-supervised with Nik Gisborne and Bert Remijsen)
+	- Esther Lam (Topic: On classifiers in Nung (Tai); co-supervised with Nik Gisborne and Bert Remijsen)
-- I have (co-)supervised more than 20 Undergraduate and Master-level dissertations at Leiden and Edinburgh.
+- I have (co-)supervised more than 20 Undergraduate and Master-level theses/dissertations at Leiden and Edinburgh.